caltechlibrary/andor/docs/User-Scheme.md

 display\_name
 : (string, optional) a display name, a convenience field for us Humans when IDs like an ORCID are less obvious

-create\_queue
-: (string, optional, defaults to null) if not null assigns the workflow value when an object is created (NOTE: workflow needs to allow creating objects)

 member\_of
 : (list of strings, defaults to empty list) this lists the workflows available to this user.
-If workflow specified is "\*" it means the user is a member of all workflows, their for has all defined permissions
+If workflow specified is "\*" it means the user is a member of all workflows, this is useful for repository administrators

 Here's an example of expressing that user in TOML.